twknab/mean_hike/readme.md

 		# Here's my confusion:
 			- Technically your api routes are still open to non-session users
 			- What would be the best way to handle securing each route, by checking for session? (like you were doing in Python...)
+[IDEA: What about using something in your middleware to check for a sesssion?]